-When applying to be an MFT intern, the applicant must complete the upper portion of the program certification (name, social security number, and enrollment date [08/20xx]).
+To register as an Associate MFT (AMFT) after graduation, you (the applicant) must complete the upper portion of the program certification form (name, social security number, and enrollment date [08/20xx]).
 The yes/no statements are to be left blank.
 You must also obtain your official (sealed) transcripts.
 Mail the Program Certification Form and sealed transcript to: